Lilu-B/bakery-crew-FE/README.md

 - Shows user role & shift
 - Dynamic event and donation previews
 - Safe rendering with `Array.isArray()` checks
+- Events filtered by role:
+  - Users: see only events of their shift
+  - Managers: see only events of their shift
+  - Developers (admins): see all events
 - Placeholder calendar section
 - Fully styled mobile-friendly layout
 - Dynamic bottom navigation bar